riboflavin/test-framer-sync/compare/bluedot-vs-zoomai.md

 Bluedot makes sense for teams working across multiple meeting platforms who need accurate transcription and basic integrations with systems like Salesforce or Notion.
 Its platform-agnostic nature suits organizations with mixed technology stacks, but the cost is hard to justify for smaller teams or those wanting true workflow automation beyond simple note syncing.

 Zoom AI fits organizations already standardized on Zoom who want simple summaries without additional costs.
 It's the economical choice for teams exclusively using Zoom, though its value diminishes for organizations needing cross-platform support or deeper integrations with project management and CRM tools to meaningfully advance their work.

+## Bluedot vs Zoom AI: What do users say?

+Bluedot is an AI meeting recorder and note-taker available as a Chrome extension that works across Google Meet, Zoom, Microsoft Teams, and other platforms without requiring a meeting bot.
+Users consistently praise its transcription accuracy, with many claiming it's "the most accurate" AI notetaker they've tried.
+The tool's discreet background recording is appreciated since no bot needs to be invited, allowing it to work even when users aren't meeting hosts.
+Bluedot offers strong integration capabilities with popular apps like Slack, Notion, Google Drive, HubSpot, and Salesforce, automatically updating meeting notes.
+However, the free version is extremely limited with only 5 lifetime meetings, and paid plans range from $18/month for the Basic tier to $40/month for Business features.
+While it supports 100+ transcription languages and offers desktop apps, there's currently no mobile app support.

+Zoom AI, on the other hand, provides built-in AI features for Zoom's platform, generating meeting summaries and action items at the end of calls.
+Users can ask the AI questions during meetings like "What did I miss?" and receive immediate answers.
+The seamless integration within the Zoom ecosystem means no additional setup is required if you're already using Zoom.
+Summaries and action items are generated almost instantly after meetings conclude.
+While it's included at no extra cost for paid Zoom subscribers, it doesn't work for meetings on other platforms, and free Zoom users are constrained by the 40-minute meeting limit.
+Some users find certain features less robust than dedicated tools, with limited control over which meetings to record or summarize, and occasional difficulties sharing AI notes outside of Zoom.

+For more detailed reviews and information, readers can check out [Zoom AI Companion Review](https://www.meetjamie.ai/blog/zoom-ai-companion-review), [Reddit discussions about Zoom AI](https://www.reddit.com/r/Zoom/comments/1g29cog/using_zooms_ai_companion_to_record_and_summarize/), [Bluedot Reviews on G2](https://www.g2.com/products/bluedot-bluedot/reviews), and [user experiences with Bluedot on Reddit](https://www.reddit.com/r/electricvehicles/comments/18mw5zo/anyone_else_here_use_the_bluedot_app/).

+## FAQs
+• Would Bluedot work for in-person meetings?
+What about Zoom AI?
+Yes, Bluedot works for in-person meetings as it can capture any meeting on your device without requiring a bot to join calls.
+In contrast, Zoom AI does not work for in-person meetings as it only works for virtual Zoom calls and cannot independently capture in-person audio.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Bluedot does not require a meeting bot.
+It's provided via a Chrome extension with "no meeting bot needed" and users appreciate that it "doesn't require inviting a bot" which allows for "discreet background recording" even when you're not the meeting host.
+For Zoom AI, no explicit mention is made about requiring a meeting bot in the provided context.

+• What do users say about the quality of transcriptions?
+Users widely praise Bluedot for its transcription accuracy, with marketing and early users often noting it as "the most accurate" AI notetaker they've tried.
+The context doesn't provide specific user feedback about Zoom AI's transcription quality.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.